Economic Cooperation Organization: ECO Trade and Development Bank

+As of 2023, the paid-in capital of the ETDB stood at SDR 326,750 thousand, while its authorised capital was of SDR 1,089,100 thousand.

 ECO Cultural Institute (ECI)

-ECO Cultural Institute (ECI) is affiliated with ECO and aims at fostering understanding and the preservation of the rich cultural heritage of its members through common projects in the field of the media, literature, art, philosophy, sport and education.
+ECO Cultural Institute (ECI) is affiliated with ECO and aims at fostering understanding and the preservation of the rich cultural heritage of its members through common projects in the fields of media, literature, art, philosophy, sport and education.